isi-nlp/rtg/README.md

-# Yet Another NMT
+# RTG

-Yet Another Neural Machine Translation toolkit based on pytorch.
+RTG is a Neural Machine Translation toolkit based on pytorch.
->  **`tgnmt`** is a placeholder.
-I will rename it to a better presentable name once I have it.
+RTG stands for Reader-Translator-Generator when it is noun, and read-translate-generate when it is a verb.
+This toolkit is meant for MT/NLG/NLU research.
+<small>NOTE: It has no relation to the [regular tree grammar](https://en.wikipedia.org/wiki/Regular_tree_grammar))</small>

-### Features working  :
+### What is working  :
  + [Transformer aka Tensor2Tensor or "Attention is all you need"](https://arxiv.org/abs/1706.03762)
  + [RNN based Encoder-Decoder](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) with [Attention](https://nlp.stanford.edu/pubs/emnlp15_attn.pdf)
  + [sentencepiece](https://github.com/google/sentencepiece) is under the hood